RichCanvas3/gym/documents/siwe-for-agents-mcp-architecture.md

 Wallet sign-in is good at answering one question: who controls this wallet right now.

-It does not, by itself, answer the harder question this protocol is built for:
+It does not answer the harder question this protocol is built for:

 - how an agent can safely act for a person or organization
 - across multiple domains such as Faith, Fitness, and Finance